 Although each five are extremely important (and could make or break the success of your first-time manager), you could also consider building these six management skills into your onboarding process:

-- Excellent communication: Deadlines, budgets and to-dos keep a team in sync, but you can’t achieve perfect harmony if your new managers can’t communicate effectively.
-Productivity improves by up to 25% in organizations with connected and informed employees, which is why your new managers need to learn how to listen, explain things clearly, and make sure their team understand what they’re saying.
+- Excellent communication: Deadlines, budgets, and to-dos keep a team in sync, but you can’t achieve perfect harmony if your new managers can’t communicate effectively.
+Productivity improves by up to 25% in organizations with connected and informed employees, which is why your new managers need to learn how to listen, explain things clearly, and make sure their team understands what they’re saying.

-- Adaptability: It’s not uncommon for things to go against plan.
-(It’s why plan B is so popular!)
+- Adaptability: It’s not uncommon for things to go against plan (It’s why plan B is so popular!).
 But, if that happens, your new managers should know how to adapt.
-This is something 91% of HR directors predicted would major recruitment goal in the future.
+This is something 91% of HR directors predicted would be a major recruitment goal in the future.

 What Should My New Manager Training Program Include?